-Choosing the Trace \rightarrow Sequence...
+Choosing the Trace-Sequence...
 (ALT, T, Q) command opens the following dialog box:

-The Sequence group box specifies two types of branch conditions for transferring from one sequence level to another.
-It also specifies store conditions for each of sequence levels 1 through 8.
+The Sequence group box specifies primary and secondary branch conditions for transferring from one sequence level to another.
+It also specifies store conditions for each of the eight sequence levels.

 Primary Branch Specifies the condition for transferring to the sequence level specified in the "to" text box.

-Secondary Specifies the condition for transferring to the sequence level specified in the "to" text box.
+Secondary Specifies the condition for transferring to the sequence Branch level specified in the "to" text box.
 Secondary branches are used to do things like restart the sequence if a particular state is found.

-Store Specifies the states stored in the trace buffer at each sequence level.
+Store Specifies the states to be stored in the trace buffer at each sequence level.
 Page Toggles the display between sequence levels 1 through 4 and levels 5 through 8.
 Trigger On Specifies the sequence level whose entry triggers the analyzer.
 See the Sequence Number Dialog Box.